weimingtom/wmt_ai_study/README.md

 ## (TODO, NOT IMP) cortex-m-kws, aid_speech, tengine-lite
 **NOTE**: This demo may be not good,
-because of **lack of trainning method and model data**，only providing model convert tool
+because of **lack of training method and model data**，only providing model convert tool
 Details see:
 https://github.com/OAID/cortex-m-kws/blob/master/Documentation/Tengine%20on%20STM32F7%20Setup%20Manual.pdf
 * with STM32F469I-DISCO